LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

    :end-before: chunk

 We have used static methods before (in fact all the methods we wrote before this section were static methods).
 They are not associated with an instance.
 They are still useful.
 For example, in analogy with the other numeric types we may want a static ``Parse`` method to act on a string parameter and return a new Rational.

 The most obvious kind of string to parse would be one like "2/3" or "-10/77", which we can split at the '/'.
 Integers are also rational numbers, so we would like to parse "123".
 Finally decimal strings can be converted to rational numbers, so we would like to parse "123.45".
-That last case is the trickiest.
 See how our ``Parse`` method below distinguishes and handles all the cases.
-It constructs integer strings for both the numerator and denominator, and then parses the integers.
+It constructs integer strings, ``parts[0]`` and ``parts[1]``, for both the numerator and denominator, and then parses the integers.
 Note that the method *is* ``static``.
-There is no Rational being referred to when it starts, but in this case the method returns one:
+There is no Rational
+being referred to when it starts, but in this case the method *returns* one.

+That last case is the trickiest.
+For example "123.45" becomes 12345/100 (before being reduced to lowest terms).
+Note that there were originally *two* digits after the decimal point and then the denominator gets *two* zeroes to have the right power of 10:

 .. literalinclude:: ../source/examples/rational_nunit/rational.cs
    :start-after: Parse chunk